DaWin: Training-free Dynamic Weight Interpolation for Robust Adaptation

 \subsubsection{Acknowledgments}

 We thank the researchers and interns at NAVER AI Lab -- Byeongho Heo, Taekyung Kim, Sanghyuk Chun, Sehyun Kwon, Yong-Hyun Park, and Jaeyoo Park -- for their invaluable feedback.
 Most of the experiments are based on the NAVER Smart Machine Learning (NSML) platform \citep{sung2017nsml}.
 We also appreciate on the constructive comments from Max Khanov, Hyeong Kyu Choi, and Seongheon Park at University of Wisconsin--Madison.
-This work was supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (RS-2022-00143911, AI Excellence Global Innovative Leader Education Program) and the National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIT)(RS-2024-00457216, 2022R1A4A3033874)
+This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2024-00457216, NRF-RS-2024-00466956, FY2025).

 \thefigure{\Alph{figure}} \thetable{\Alph{table}}